Donnzh/polymer-reminder/README.md

-Binding the user input's value to the properties of an object called reminder:
+Binding the user input's value to the reminder object:

 > Title:`<paper-input value="{{reminder.title}}">`

 > Details:`<paper-input value="{{reminder.details}}">`

 > Due : `<paper-input value="{{reminder.due}}">`

 Declare the reminder object and an array called reminders in Polymer( )
 ```